CHILL FEATURE: RIDING ROPE TOWS

 Riding Rope Tows

 If you’re learning to ski and are a little uneasy on your feet it may be best to build up your confidence on other lift systems before tackling the rope tow.
 For competent skiers and snowboarders it usually takes half a day to get the knack.

 Awakino, Temple Basin, Craigieburn, Broken River, Mt Olympus and Fox Peak solely use rope tows.
-Mt Lyford has a rope tow and other lifts systems.
+Mt Lyford and Hanmer Springs have a rope tow and other lifts systems.

-First things first, you need a little bit of kit to ride them, available for purchase at Chill.
+First things first, you need a little bit of kit to ride them, the links are for what we have here at Chill.

 1/ A harness or a tow belt

 2/ A ‘nutcracker’